No matter what comes your way today, you want to face it with confidence

 Spectrum Health is West Michigan's first Level 4 epilepsy center as designated by the National Association of Epilepsy Centers (NAEC).
 We have non-invasive diagnoses and innovative treatments to help get seizures under control.

 The Comprehensive Epilepsy Program at Spectrum Health has a team of epileptologists (epilepsy specialists), nurses, medical assistants, EEG technologists, social workers, counsellors, nurse practitioners, neuropsychologists, and epilepsy neurosurgeons who are ready to address all of your seizure and epilepsy-related issues.
+Recently, Spectrum Health neurosurgeon, Dr. Sanjay Patra, was the first in the US to implant a Medtronic DBS system with the ability to sense brain activity allowing certain brain signals to be recorded in real time that helps tailor the DBS therapy to each individual patient’s specific brain signals.
+(June, 2021)

 From childhood through adulthood, the best in epilepsy care is here.